 What should I bring to furnish my residence hall room?

-New, first-year students may move in to their fall assignment on Thursday, August 10, provided you have received your boarding pass and have been financially cleared for move-in.
+New, first-year students may move in to their fall assignment on Thursday, August 15.
 Your move-in time will be determined by the floor you live on in Windward Commons.
 You will be asked to move in either from 9am-Noon or 1pm-4pm on that date.